light-beam light-beam light-beam light-beam light-beam light-beam

 The building (eventually renamed the Burt Reynolds Jupiter Theatre) also housed the Burt Reynolds Institute for Theatre Training, where more than 100 apprentices took classes from stars such as Liza Minnelli, Sheen, Reilly, DeLuise and Reynolds.
 In its first decade of operation, the theater won 18 Carbonell Awards from the South Florida Entertainment Writers’ Association, and Reynolds also earned the Outstanding Achievement in the Arts award in 1982 for establishing the Institute.

-Reynolds ran the theater until 1989, when he leased the 440-seat playhouse to executive producer Richard Atkins, who continued operating the theater until 1996.
+Reynolds ran the theater until 1989, when he leased the 440-seat playhouse to executive producer Richard Akins, who continued operating the theater until 1996.
 Financial problems eventually forced its closure, and Reynolds sold the closed theater for $2 million to local residential real estate developer Otto “Buzz” Divosta.

 Divosta leased the property to Akron, Ohio-based Carousel Dinner Theatre, which reopened it as the Carousel Dinner Theater in late 1996.
 When the theatre struggled, Divosta sold the property to media kingpin Lowell “Bud” Paxson, who donated it to Christ Fellowship Church in 1999.